-101 or the equivalent.

-116 Intermediate French

-Intensive second-year study of French, with attention to grammar review, conversation, reading in a cultural context and some writing.

-230 Communication in French and Francophone Contexts

-Intensive oral and written practice of French in the context of issues and themes such as a sense of place, the lessons of time, the social contract, and intellectual and artistic life.
+Attributes: Appropriate for First-Year 116 Intermediate French Intensive second-year study of French, with attention to grammar review, conversation, reading in a cultural context and some writing.
+Prerequisite: 104 or the equivalent.
+This course fulfills the language graduation requirement.
+Attributes: Appropriate for First-Year 201 Intermediate French Intensive second-year study of French, with attention to grammar review, conversation, reading in a cultural context and some writing.
+Prerequisite: 102 or the equivalent.
+This course fulfills the language graduation requirement.
+Attributes: Appropriate for First-Year 230 Communication in French and Francophone Contexts Intensive oral and written practice of French in the context of issues and themes such as a sense of place, the lessons of time, the social contract, and intellectual and artistic life.
 This course makes use of texts, films, multi media and interactive computer strategies in the development of conversational and writing skills.
 Intended as the gateway to the major or minor in French and Francophone Studies.
 Prerequisite: 116 or the equivalent.
-This course fulfills the WID graduation requirement.

-236 Introduction to Cultural Analysis

-An introduction to the practice of reading and writing about French and francophone themes in an analytical and contextualized way.
+Attributes: Appropriate for First-Year, INST France Course, Writing in the Discipline 236 Introduction to Cultural Analysis An introduction to the practice of reading and writing about French and francophone themes in an analytical and contextualized way.
 This course considers how cultural production conveys ideologies, values and norms expressed in both historical and contemporary contexts.
 Normally offered as writing-intensive.
+Prerequisite: 230.